SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_ml.rst

 A is the measured ML Wood-Anderson amplitude in millimeters.
-The second term is the empirical calibration function, which in turn is a function of the epicentral distance (see Richter, 1935).
+The second term is the empirical calibration function, which in turn is a function of the epicentral distance (:cite:t:`richter-1935`).
 This calibration function and distance range can be configured globally or per station using global bindings or the global module configuration variable module.trunk.global.magnitudes.ML.logA0 in :file:`global.cfg`, e.g. ::